Brandon-Johns/Vicon-DataStream-SDK-examples/readme.md

 # Vicon DataStream SDK - Template Projects (Not Official)
 This repository contains instruction and template projects to use the Vicon DataStream SDK to stream 'object' positions and orientations from the software Vicon Tracker 3 to user written software in realtime.

-Each template has it's own instructions, in the readme file
+Each template has its own instructions, in the readme file
 - [Python](./Template_Python/readme.md)
 - [Matlab](./Template_Matlab/readme.md)
 - [C++](./Template_CPP/readme.md) (Using CMake)